Children Bedwetting: Causes and Solutions

 1% of children bedwetting, has an underlying medical cause (such as

-infection or structural issue).
+an infection or a structural issue).
 It is also one of the

 and breathing difficulties, bedwetting can point towards